Diaz-48/Assignment/README.md

    b.
 I used the thisisunsafe method.

 Notes:
+* The app uses ASP.NET Web API for the API and React.js for the user interface.
 * These are the API endpoints:
   - api/money/getendpointone
   - api/money/getendpointtwo
 * The values for the 2nd endpoint are hardcoded.
 * Have fun.